Van Gogh in

 Vincent permitted himself no luxuries, gave all of his clothing to the sick and ate the simplest food possible.
 Finding his boarding house too comfortable, he rented a small cottage to live in instead.
 His parents so opposed the move that Mr Van Gogh travelled to the Borinage to attempt to change Vincent’s mind.
 His father succeeded for in a letter of March 1879, Vincent wrote to his brother Theo:

 “Have rented a small house where I’d really like to live entirely on my own, but which now serves only as a workplace or study, because Pa thinks it better that I board with Denis, and I do too.
 I have prints on the wall there and all sorts of things.”
+Read the complete letter

 Vincent lived with the Denises through August 1879.
-After the Belgian evangelism committee failed to renew his contract, he departed for Cuesmes.
+After the Belgian evangelism committee refused to renew his contract, he departed for Cuesmes.
 Vincent retained affection for the family; in a letter to his friend the artist Eugène Boch in 1888, he wrote:

 “If you ever go to Petit-Wasmes, would you find out if Jean Baptiste Denis (farmer) and Joseph Quinez (miner) are still living there, and tell them on my behalf that I’ve never forgotten the Borinage, and that I’ll always have a wish to see it again?”
 Read the complete letter